BramSW/task_characterization_cvpr_2021/README.md

+# Note

+Currently only the code for PseudoTask is posted, a pull request for the Task Tangent Kernel aspects of our paper will be made in the coming weeks.

 # General Usage

 Most arguments are specified in the config files of `config/`, you can edit entries in these or pass paths as command line arguments to match to however your local machine is set up.